 The Budget Bureau compiles and evaluates annual budget needs for each division within the State Treasurer's Office.
 Proper justification and documentation are required for all budget requests.
-Once division budget requests are approved by the State Treasurer, the appropriation request is submitted to the Department of Finance and Administration and the Legislative Finance Committee for consideration by the Legislature and the Governor.
+The appropriation request is submitted to the Department of Finance and Administration and the Legislative Finance Committee for consideration by the Legislature and the Governor.
 When the appropriations act is passed by the Legislature and signed by the Governor, the Budget Bureau prepares the operating budget for the upcoming fiscal year.
 Throughout the fiscal year, the Budget Bureau submits monthly status reports to the State Treasurer to ensure that the office is operating within budget guidelines.